 There are other drawbacks too.
 Switching to another loop is pretty problematic especially with a syncing scheme like above.
 Some hardware loopers can eat MIDI clock , which should solve the syncing issue at least partially and that would probably also enable switching loops.
 Such more advanced loopers do come equipped with a fairly hefty price tag though.

-Also, a hardware looper not able to handle MIDI tracks so (virtual) synths are pretty much out of the game (well, you could always run the synths as audio).
+Also, a hardware looper is not able to handle MIDI tracks so (virtual) synths are pretty much out of the game (well, you could always run the synths as audio).

 I’ve been dipping into Ableton Live and it is a much better fit for my purposes.
 Loops always start on beat, automatically, and you can record another loop and come back to the previous one, all in sync.
 Actually the loops become separate for each instrumental part so you can drop stuff out and back in.
 MIDI and virtual synths are supported along with audio.
 With a pad grid device like Novation Launchpad or Ableton Push controlling the loops become fairly easy.
 You can even automate building the loop if you want to stick to a (partially) predetermined song structure – just swap instruments and continue playing.